RandomHashTags/destiny/README.md

 # Destiny
 <a href="https://swift.org"><img src="https://img.shields.io/badge/Swift-5.9+-F05138?style=&logo=swift" alt="Requires at least Swift 5.9"></a> <img src="https://img.shields.io/badge/Platforms-Any-gold"> <a href="https://discord.com/invite/VyuFQUpcUz"><img src="https://img.shields.io/badge/Chat-Discord-7289DA?style=&logo=discord"></a> <a href="https://github.com/RandomHashTags/destiny/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-Apache_2.0-blue" alt="Apache 2.0 License"></a>

-Destiny is a standalone lightweight web server that makes use of the latest Swift features to push performance to the absolute limits of the Swift Language.
-Designed to require the absolute minimum amount of dependencies, so you can even run it on embedded systems with very restricted resources.
+Destiny is a standalone lightweight web server that makes use of the latest Swift features to push performance to the absolute limits of the Swift Language, and designed to require the absolute minimum amount of dependencies.

 It provides middleware and routers, which are written using Swift Macros, for processing requests.